 Akamai’s scanning showed at least 45,000 actively networked injected machines.
 These numbers are subject to grow as the hackers continue to scan the network for new machines they can reach.

 On the brighter side, the number of vulnerable devices is going down with many responsible vendors going for the needed updates with the latest SMB version.
 However, Akamai has drawn attention to how clever criminals can take any advantage they would like to get for exploiting systems and services.
 The company points to how UPnP Proxy has been used to attack systems that were until now shielded behind the NAT.

 Often some systems are overlooked by organizations as they appear to be ‘good enough’.
 Policies on asset management are also not proactive when it comes to assets with low rotation rates.
 It may even happen that some risks are considered ‘acceptable’.
 Hackers such as those behind EternalSilence look out for such critical systems.

 In the case of UPnP, one may think of flashing the vulnerable routers, or disabling UPnP.
 A sounder approach is to simply replace the router with one that uses the secure and encrypted SMBv3 protocol.

 Visuality Systems Ltd has partnered with a number of router and switch manufacturers in the industry since the Wannacry erupted.
 The aim is to upgrade all of their offerings to support the encrypted SMBv3 protocol.
 All Visuality products support the latest SMBv3 dialect and ensure security through end-to-end encryption capabilities.

-Visuality is looking forward to partner with all network hardware vendors who haven’t yet taken action and wants to ensure that the networking market becomes completely SMBv1 free.
+Visuality Systems is looking forward to partnering with all network hardware vendors who haven’t yet taken action and wants to ensure that the networking market becomes completely SMBv1 free.